 Some dogs have a strong desire to be in the wild and may try to get under fences to escape from a yard.
 The best method of reducing this kind of digging is to provide your dog with vigorous exercises.

 The purpose of more Exercise is to tire your dog slightly more, which is why games like tug and fetch are a great way to burn off some extra energy, in addition to taking a walk together.
 White suggests a bit of DIY inventiveness to help keep your dog in a secure area.

-Reinforce the soil near the fence with cement on it or digging up chicken wire to prevent digging.
+Reinforce the soil near the fence with cement on it or dig up chicken wire to prevent digging.
 Also, since male dogs that aren’t neutered often be drawn to female dogs of the nearby area when they are in the heat, she suggests pet owners consider fixing to lessen the risk of them wandering.

-A certified pet dog trainer (CPDT) and a certified applied animal behaviourist (CAAB and Associate CAAB), as well as your veterinarian, can give you better advice on how to make your dog relax in a quiet environment.
+A certified pet dog trainer (CPDT) and a certified applied animal behaviorist (CAAB and Associate CAAB), as well as your veterinarian, can give you better advice on how to make your dog relax in a quiet environment.

-It is crucial to avoid punishment or to scold your dog who is digging, as digging can happen for long before seeing the evidence resulting from it.
+It is crucial to avoid punishment or to scold your dog who is digging, as digging can happen for a long before seeing the evidence resulting from it.
 It’s hard for the dog to grasp why he’s getting punished.

 Instead, it would help if you tried to figure out the reasons behind your dog’s desire to dig and make adjustments to the environment around your dog to prevent unnecessary digging.

 How can you Prevent the Dogs from Dig Under the Fence?